cgwire/kitsu/docs/getting-started-production/README.md

 You can notice there are two tabs on the page, Tasks and **Schedule**.
 Click on the ![Task type schedule tab](../img/getting-started/task_type_tab_schedule.png)

-On this page, you will be able to do the schedule per CG Artist and per asset (or shot, depending on the task type).
+On this page, you can do the schedule per CG Artist and per asset (or shot, depending on the task type).

 ![Task type page schedule default](../img/getting-started/task_type_schedule_emplty.png)

-Put your cursor on the start date, and the cursor will change as a double arrow.
+Put your cursor on the start date, and the cursor changes as a double arrow.
 Then drag and slide the start date.
 Do the same for the end date.

 You can use the search bar (1) as on the other pages: you can search **status**